yaxu/tidal-workshop/advanced/japan.md

 # Workshop topics

 We have spare time.
-Please ask questions throughout if you would like me to cover something extra.
+Please ask questions throughout, and I'm happy to cover something extra.

 * Interaction
 * Structure